Off-Season Workouts

 There will be some indoor meets and registration information listed on the calendar on our website, but you can always check out the colleges’ websites for more information and dates too.

-The following colleges have offered indoor meets in the past, Black Hills State University, Chadron State College, Dakota Wesleyan, Mount Marty, University of South Dakota, South Dakota State University and Northern State.
+The following colleges have offered indoor meets in the past, Black Hills State University, Chadron State College, Dakota Wesleyan, Mount Marty, the University of South Dakota, South Dakota State University and Northern State.

 Many of their meets will offer high school events but many may just offer college events.
-You can compete "unattached" with college athletes in their events and many of you will do just fine against them so don’t let that deter you from competing.
+You can compete with college athletes in their events and many of you will do just fine against them so don’t let that deter you from competing.

 If you are not sure about what events to do, how many events to do, what meets are good to attend, and how to register, visit with your coaches.